Want an inside look at what happens behind closed doors at big Wall St. firms? Then read on!

 It gets worse.
 Management sternly suggested I sell my clients high-commissioned investment products to get my numbers up.

-And here is management telling me to take advantage of my clients' trust to produce more fees!
+And here is management telling me to take advantage of my clients’ trust to produce more fees!
 Yech!
 Blech!
-That's disgusting.
-Just thinking about it makes me vomit in my mouth a little.
+That’s disgusting.
+Just thinking about it makes my skin crawl.

 So I quietly refused.
 I just nodded my head and kept doing what was right for my clients (which did NOT include selling them something they didn’t need even if my job depended on it).